Dyson sucks ! (the best vacuum cleaner by genius inventor James Dyson)

 - K

-10. dorian Says:
+10. dorian says:

 i have invented a solar air dryer which is totaly self sustaining invest ni paid for the patent surch and it looks promising but i have had a run of bad luck and cant afford to do anything with it iwould rather you have it for nothing than any wone else come out with it what email addres would you like me to send it to

-11. kempton Says:
+11. kempton says:

 Thanks for the kind thought of offering your idea or patent to me for free but I have to politely refuse.
 You are passionate about your idea and I am not.